joshuachoy/BT3103-Prototype/README.md

 <a name="changesLambda"></a>
 ## 2. Making Changes to lambda_function.py File
 a.
-There is no need to re-upload the .py file
+There is no need to re-upload the .py file</br>
 b.
-Simply commit from GitHub and lambda function on AWS will be automatically updated.
+Simply commit from GitHub and lambda function on AWS will be automatically updated. </br>